univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    For synchronization from Active Directory to UCS LDAP directory

-   Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ad` to define a DN from your Active Directory for synchronization from your connected Active Directory to your UCS LDAP directory.
+   Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ad` to define a DN from your Active Directory for the synchronization from your connected Active Directory to your UCS LDAP directory.
-   You need to include the LDAP base in the DNs.
+   You must include the LDAP base in the DNs.

-   Please note the explanation about the ``.*`` placeholder below.
+   See the explanation of the ``.*`` placeholder below.

    The *AD Connection* only considers Active Directory objects for synchronization that locate in subtrees specified by one of these UCR variables.
    The comparison of the DNs isn't case-sensitive.

+   For example:

    .. code-block:: console

       $ ucr set connector/ad/mapping/allowsubtree/school1/ad="ou=school1,dc=ad,domain"
       $ ucr set connector/ad/mapping/allowsubtree/school2/ad="ou=school2,dc=ad,domain"

-For each LDAP subtree that you want to allow for synchronization, you must configure a separate |UCSUCRV|.
+Placeholder ``.*``
    The ``.*`` part of the variable is a placeholder that you can use as an individual label for each variable.
-If you follow this approach, you create a series of UCR variables of the described types.
+   If you follow this approach, you create a series of UCR variables of the types described.
    Each variable contains only one DN.

+For each LDAP subtree that you want to allow for synchronization, you have to configure a separate |UCSUCRV|.

-After you defined or changed the UCR variables, you need to restart the :program:`Active Directory Connection`.
+After you have defined or changed the UCR variables, you must restart the :program:`Active Directory Connection`.

 .. tip::

-   The :program:`Active Directory Connection` determines the position of the target object by dynamic and static factors such as the mapping property attributes ``dn_mapping_function`` and ``position_mapping`` if they're configured in the mapping for individual object types.
+   The :program:`Active Directory Connection` determines the position of the target object by dynamic and static factors such as the mapping property attributes ``dn_mapping_function`` and ``position_mapping``, if they're configured in the mapping for individual object types.
-   So the position of the corresponding target object may lie outside of the subtrees corresponding to the |UCSUCRV|.
+   The position of the corresponding target object can therefore be outside the subtrees corresponding to the |UCSUCRV|.

 .. warning::